1 RStudio workflow

 You can either enter commands directly into the console, or write in a text file, and then send the command to the console.

-You can access your History in the console using the CMD + Up or CTRL + Up keys.
 You can access your latest commands in the console using the Up key (several times for earlier commands).
 Once you used the Up key (several times) you can use the Down key to access later commands.
 This is useful when you want to do something again or do something very similar by adjusting earlier commands.

 If you forget to complete an R command, you might see this: